junxit/us-congress-bills-115/metadata.md

 - 2018-07-18 — Placed on the Union Calendar, Calendar No. 646.
 - 2018-07-18 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-836.
 - 2018-07-18 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 115-836.
+- 2018-07-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2018-07-23 — Considered as unfinished business. (consideration: CR H6631-6632)
+- 2018-07-23 — Considered under suspension of the rules. (consideration: CR H6592-6595)
+- 2018-07-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2345.
+- 2018-07-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2018-07-23 — Mr. Lance moved to suspend the rules and pass the bill, as amended.
+- 2018-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 1 (Roll no. 366). (text: CR H6592-6593)
+- 2018-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 379 - 1 (Roll no. 366).(text: CR H6592-6593)